GabeScott/standard-works-vault/General Conference/1973 October - “Behold Thy Mother”.md

 My thoughts turned from those who bravely served and gallantly died.
 There came to mind the grief-stricken mother of each fallen man as she held in her hand the news of her precious son’s supreme sacrifice.
 Who can measure a mother’s grief?
 Who can probe a mother’s love?
 Who can comprehend in its entirety the lofty role of a mother?
 With perfect trust in God, she walks, her hand in his, into the valley of the shadow of death that you and I might come forth unto life.

-“The Name of Mother”

-“The noblest thoughts my soul can claim,
+>“The noblest thoughts my soul can claim,

-The holiest words my tongue can frame,
+>The holiest words my tongue can frame,

-Unworthy are to frame the name
+>Unworthy are to frame the name

-More sacred than all other.
+>More sacred than all other.

-An infant when her love first came,
+>An infant when her love first came,

-A man, I find it just the same:
+>A man, I find it just the same:

-Reverently I breathe her name—
+>Reverently I breathe her name—

-The blessed name of mother.”
+>The blessed name of mother.”

-—George Griffith Fetter
+>

 In this spirit, let us consider mother.
 Four mothers come to mind: first, mother forgotten; second, mother remembered; third, mother blessed; and finally, mother loved.